A Superconducting Nanowire Binary Shift Register

 The shift register was fabricated on a \siformat{16}{nm}-thick layer of NbN, deposited with an AJA sputtering system onto an Si wafer with \siformat{300}{nm}-thick SiO$_2$ thermal oxide.
 The circuit geometry was patterned on the NbN layer with electron-beam lithography using ZEP530A resist and CF$_4$ reactive ion etching.
 The wide-gate nTron channel constriction widths were designed to be \siformat{270}{nm} (with an equal-sized gate choke), and the readout nTron channel width was designed to be \siformat{240}{nm}, with a gate choke width of \siformat{40}{nm}.
 Figure \ref{fig:setup}a shows an electron micrograph of a wide-gate nTron patterned on thin-film NbN.
 Figure \ref{fig:setup}b is an electron micrograph of the experimental two-loop shift register circuit, and the equivalent circuit model is shown in Fig. \ref{fig:setup}c.
 The loop kinetic inductors were designed to be \siformat{100}{nH}; the estimated inductance came out to \siformat{60}{nH} (\siformat{30}{pH} per square) based on a room temperature sheet resistance measurement of \siformat{194}{\Omega} per square.
 The finished chip was wirebonded to a printed circuit board with off-chip current bias and shunt resistors, which was mounted to a custom dip probe\cite{BrendenThesis} and cooled to \siformat{4.2}{K} in a dewar of liquid helium.
 The \siformat{2}{k\Omega} bias resistors were used as approximate current sources to convert an applied voltage to a current through the nanowire.
 The hotspot resistance of the switching nTron is small compared to \siformat{2}{k\Omega}, so the amount of current through the nanowire given some applied voltage stays roughly constant regardless of the nanowire state.
-The nTron dimensions, inductor sizes and resistor values were selected through LTSpice simulation using electrical models of nTron devices.\cite{BerggrenSpice} Eight different shift register circuits were fabricated on a single \siformat{1}{cm^2} chip.
+The nTron dimensions, inductor sizes and resistor values were selected through LTSpice simulation,\cite{BerggrenSpice} the results of which are shown in Fig. \ref{fig:shiftreg}g.
+The bit error rate of the shift register model under high levels of noise (\textit{e.g.} $\pm5\%$ variation in clock amplitude) was used to guide selection of component properties.
+Eight different shift register circuits were fabricated on a single \siformat{1}{cm^2} chip.
 Two circuits were tested: the circuit presented in this letter, which used a wide-gate nTron to connect adjacent loops, and a shift register with a different switch geometry.
 The alternative design used current summation into a single two-terminal constriction as a switch, which performed worse than the design based on the wide-gate nTron, likely due to leakage current that could flow between loops unimpeded regardless of the switch state.
 The results presented in this letter are from the circuit which used wide-gate nTrons.